Best Canadian Stocks Quick List:

 21. Cervus Equipment

-Cervus has fallen to the bottom on our list of the best stocks to buy in Canada.
+Cervus has fallen to the bottom in our list of the best stocks to buy in Canada.

 Cervus is engaged in the sale, after-sale service and maintenance of agricultural, transportation, construction and industrial equipment.

-The company services and sells several high-profile brand names including John Deere, Peterbilt, Bobcat, JCB, Clark, Sellick and Doosan.
+The Canadian equipment company services and sells several high-profile brand names including John Deere, Peterbilt, Bobcat, JCB, Clark, Sellick and Doosan.

 Although the company’s operations are primarily in located in Canada, is also has dealerships in Australia and New Zealand.

 After a few rough years with declining income, Cervus rebounded in 2017 with sales growing 15% YOY through nine months and net income growing 10% over the same period, making it one of the best Canadian stocks to buy.

-The company operates in an industry with high barriers to entry and is well positioned to take advantage of the continued recovery of both the oil and gas industry and agriculture industries.
+Cervus operates in an industry with high barriers to entry in Canada and is well positioned to take advantage of the continued recovery of both the oil and gas industry and agriculture industries.

 The company is also actively looking to grow through acquisition, targeting companies which are trading at attractive values and that would fit well with existing operations.

-These factors have led to analysts’ to estimate that net income will rise by 32% in 2018.
-The company currently trades at an attractive valuation and at 11.4x earnings, their share price is not keeping up with expected earnings growth providing investors with an attractive investment opportunity.
+These factors have led to analysts’ to estimate that net income will rise by 32% in 2019.
+Cervus currently trades at an attractive valuation and at 11.4x earnings, their share price is not keeping up with expected earnings growth providing investors with an attractive investment opportunity.
 If you’re looking for a Canadian stock in the equipment industry, Cervus may be a wise option.

 20. Manulife Financial

-The company is also a Canadian Dividend Aristocrat having raised dividends for five consecutive years.
+Manulife is also a Canadian Dividend Aristocrat having raised dividends for five consecutive years.
 This is a notable accomplishment given that the company’s dividend was stagnant for years following the financial crisis.
-As a percentage of future twelve-month earnings, the company’s payout ratio is only 32%.
+As a percentage of future twelve-month earnings, the Canadian insurance giant’s payout ratio is only 32%.
 This leaves plenty of room for continue dividend growth.

 Insurers have been flocking to Asia, which has been a boon for the company.
 Since entering the Asian market in 2014, new business value in the region has grown by 38% annually.
-The company is focused on high-return businesses and leveraging the scale of its Asian operations.
+Manulife is focused on high-return businesses and leveraging the scale of its Asian operations.
 As a result, the company saw 7% margin improvement since 2014.
 Expectations are for margin expansion to continue.
 Manulife is one of the best stocks to buy if you’re looking for both a Canadian stock that pays a dividend and is poised to grow.
 We expect them to move up on our list of Canada’s best fairly quickly.

 19. Alementation Couche-Tard

-Falling down a couple spots on our list of stocks to watch today is Alimentation Couche-Tard.
+Falling down a couple spots on our list of Canadian stocks to watch is Alimentation Couche-Tard.

 Alimentation Couche-Tard is the largest convenience store operator in Canada and 2nd largest in North America.
 While constantly expanding its presence in the US and Europe, it successfully built a convenience store including daily use products.